anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter02.md

 [Software Conformance Certification program](https://github.com/cncf/k8s-conformance) run by the Kubernetes community (under the aegis of the CNCF).

-Anuket shares the same goal to give end users the confidence that when they use a certified product they can rely on a high level of common functionality.
+Anuket CNTT shares the same goal to give end users the confidence that when they use a certified product they can rely on a high level of common functionality.
-Then Anuket RC2 starts with the test list defined by [K8s Conformance](https://github.com/cncf/k8s-conformance) which is expected to grow according to the ongoing requirement traceability.
+Then Anuket CNTT RC2 starts with the test list defined by [K8s Conformance](https://github.com/cncf/k8s-conformance) which is expected to grow according to the ongoing requirement traceability.